-What Is Not Covered Warrantor is not responsible for consequential damages.
+What Is Not Covered

 - Customer instruction.
-This owner's manual provides information regarding operating instructions and user controls. - Improper installation.
+This owner's manual provides information regarding operating instructions and user controls. - Improper installation, delivery or maintenance.

 If you have an installation problem, contact your dealer or installer.
 You are responsible for providing adequate electrical, exhausting and other connecting facilities.